About the OAR

 How is data kept current?

-Ongoing maintenance of the registry is run by the OAR Team, who reach out to stakeholders, including factories and brands, to ensure their lists are kept up to date.
-Each factory profile will include a date stamp of when the information was last updated, so it is clear to site users how current the information is.
+Ongoing maintenance of the registry is run by the OAR Team, who reach out to stakeholders, including facilities and brands, to ensure their lists are kept up to date.
+Each facility profile will include a date stamp of when the information was last updated, so it is clear to site users how current the information is.
 Additionally, users have the option to include the relevant dates for a list in the list name and in the list description.
 This helps to clearly communicate when the list was last updated.